 Start to Fly

-Bridget and I have just auditioned as cruise lecturers.
-For us, this is a perfect fit.
-We are passionate about our subject want to spread the word.
+In 2016, Bridget and I auditioned as cruise lecturers.
+For us, this was a perfect fit.
+We are still passionate about our subject and want to spread the word.

-If you want a Superlifer, remember “determination is more important than talent.”
+If you want a Superlife, remember “determination is more important than talent.”